API Reference

 GET/v1/memory/

-List all memories for your tenant, ordered by creation date (newest first).
+List all memories owned by your API key, ordered by creation date (newest first).
 Supports pagination.

 Query Parameters